 Soaring sports and entertainment content costs

 Britain’s low penetration rate for quad bundles (mobile, phone, TV and broadband) provides a big market opportunity.
-But should you buy Netflix stock, invest in Disney’s new streaming service or reinvest your BT dividends?
+But should you buy Netflix stock or invest in Disney’s new streaming service or reinvest your BT dividends?
 All are in content bidding wars.
 BT has spent over $5 billion on TV sports content since it wrangled some Premier League rights from Sky Sports in 2015.
 More sports fans are watching BT sports and downloading BP mobile apps.

 A lingering Italian accounting scandal